 However, Wijeratna of Mighty Earth describes the SCF's announcement as a delaying tactic.
 "It doesn't provide publicly available tools and databases for local communities, civil society, and crucially, retailers to scrutinise and allow full traceability of direct and all indirect soy suppliers in the Cerrado and other key biomes."

-But perhaps a new figure in Brazil's presidential palace after October's elections will have the greatest effect on Brazil's rural landscape.
-Former president Luiz Inacia Lula da Silva, who appears on course to return to power, said in August that not a single tree needs to be felled in order to boost the country's agricultural output.
+A lot will ride on whether Brazil's former president, Luiz Inacia Lula da Silva, manages to pull off a decisive victory against Bolsonaro in the Oct.
+30 runoff vote in the presidential elections.
+Lates polling indicates that his lead in the first round of voting is narrowing.
+Lula said in August that not a single tree needs to be felled in order to boost the country's agricultural output.
 If elected, he promised to restore institutions weakened by Bolsonaro that are needed to contain deforestation in the Amazon, such as environmental protection agency Ibama.

 Mark Hillsdon is a Manchester-based freelance writer who writes on business and sustainability for The Ethical Corporation, The Guardian, and a range of nature-based titles including CountryFile and BBC Wildlife.